Auscitte/auscitte.github.io/_posts/2022-01-22-Cvxpy-Minimax-Fit.md

 \end{align*}
 $$

-for an increasing parameter $$t$$, following a so-called central path.
+for an increasing parameter $$t$$, following a so-called _central path_.
 Solution to this problem for a particular $$t$$ gives us feasible (but not necessarily optimal) points for the main primal problem and its dual.
-As $$t$$ goes to infinity, points on the central path approach optimal solution to the main problem and, therefore, the duality gap, a gap between primal and dual objectives, vanishes.
+As $$t$$ goes to infinity, points on the central path approach optimal solution to the main problem and, therefore, the _duality gap_, a gap between primal and dual objectives, vanishes.
 It is now clear why the length of duality gap can be (and is!) used as a stopping criterion.
-ECOS's abstol parameter sets "absolute tolerance on the duality gap".
+ECOS's `abstol` parameter sets "absolute tolerance on the duality gap".
 By increasing it, we are terminating the algorithm earlier and thus potentially reducing the accuracy, the very thing we have set out to increase!

 {% capture alert-text %}
 The theory of duality (in the context of convex optimization) lies beyond the scope of this publication.
 Readers unfamiliar with the subject are encouraged to do their own research.